profphillips/portfoliobootstrap/README.md

 # portfoliobootstrap
 This website displays the student portfolio of work for a fictitous Jane Doe.
 It makes use of the bootstrap framework.
 The main file index.html is released to the public domain.
+View at https://profphillips.github.io/portfoliobootstrap/ .

 Follow these steps to use this repository (assumes a Linux / Apache2 server with public_html web folders and git):